yquake2/yquake2/doc/040_cvarlist.md

 * **joy_haptic_magnitude**: Haptic magnitude value, By default this cvar is `0.0` or disabled.
 Valid values are positive, e.g. 0..2.0.

+* **joy_haptic_filter**: List of sound file names produced haptic feedback separated by space. `*` could be used for replace part of file name as regular expression. `!` at the beginning of value could be used for skip file name equal to value.

 * **joy_haptic_distance**: Haptic maximum effect distance value, By default this cvar is `100.0`.
 Any positive value is valid.
 E.g. effect of shoot to a barrel has 58 points when player stay near the barrel.